rayray/rayray.github.io/_posts/2016-02-03-two-of-many.md

     manager.addObserver(self, forKeyPath: "userInfo", options: .new, context: nil)

-And then in our `observe` override, we can figure out how to display that value to the user.
+And then in our `observeValue` override, we can figure out how to display that value to the user.
 Since I was dealing with user-created images, it was useful enough to say "Hey, we've moved X out Y images!" while the user waited.
 People love watching numbers go up.